 Board may meet as it thinks fit

 The Board may meet for the despatch of business, adjourn and otherwise regulate its meetings as it thinks fit.
-Questions arising at any meeting shall be determined by a majority of votes.
-Every Director present at the meeting shall have one vote on any such resolution.
+Subject to Article 54.1, questions arising at any meeting shall be decided by a majority of votes cast on the relevant resolution, with each Director having one vote.
 In the case of any equality of votes, the President of the meeting shall have a second or casting vote.
 A Director may at any time, and the Company Secretary on the requisition of a Director shall forthwith, summon a meeting of the Board.

-Period of notice of a board meeting
+Period of notice of a Board meeting

 Notice of a meeting of the Board shall be given to Directors at least three clear working days prior to the date of the meeting unless shorter notice is agreed upon by the Directors in accordance with Article 53.